Why can’t soap be 100% organic?

 Can my child participate?

 Absolutely.
-We are interested in collaborating with organizations and special needs schools to provide vocational training experience for teens with special needs.
+We are interested in collaborating with organizations and schools for children with special needs to provide vocational training.
 As of this writing, we have partnered with five schools.
 The students have run their own branches of Soaperior Organix and learned skills related to marketing, packaging, stocking, selling, filling orders, and delivering.
 Each skill is learned in the context of a business and the students earn profits which then provide material for lessons about money management.
 Email us at email@example.com or fill out the Contact Us page and we will get in touch with you.